 Moreover, adding washing liquid into the water being used helps to lubricate the sandpaper.

-Apart from metal, silicon carbide sandpaper can be used on plastic and wood.
+Apart from metal, silicon carbide sandpaper can be used as plastic and wood sandpaper.
 It does various tasks such as rust or paint removal, sanding between coats as well as rough sanding.

 4. belt sanding metal